SherllyNeo/better_flashcards/README.md

-This is a cli app written in X
+This is a cli app written in C

 It is a minimalist study app that allows you to select a deck of flashcards and study them.
 You get shown the prompt, then can reveal the answer.